fpereiro/gotoB/readme.md

 ### Event calls from the DOM: `B.ev`

 Since gotoв applications are structured around events and responders, user interactions must call events.
-This means that certain DOM elements need to call gotoв events from from their native event handlers (for example, `onclick`).
+This means that certain DOM elements need to call gotoв events from from their native event handlers (for example, the `onclick` should invoke `B.call`).
 For this purpose, you can use the function `B.ev`, which creates stringified event handlers that we can pass to DOM elements, in order to trigger events from them.
 Let's see an example:

 ```javascript
 var button = function () {